jericksen/Capstone/README.md

 **Features Split for Modeling Purposes**

-The following features were split into their component parts for visualization purposes, i.e., 'DATE' --> 'DAY, 'MONTH, 'YEAR'):
+The following features were split into their component parts for visualization purposes, i.e., 'DATE' --> 'DAY, 'MONTH', 'YEAR'):

 - 'DATE'
 - 'TIME'